zmeid/TrackSportTeam/README.md

 - Almost all libraries/classes are injected by Dagger to classes.
 - Timber is configured with custom TimberLineNumberDebugTree which provides clickable logs to navigate developer to the point where log was generated.
 - I tried to document all classes and necessary methods with KDoc.
-- LeakCanary helped me a lot to catch memory leaks and correct memory usage.
-It shows notifications when LeakCanary's object watcher detects leaks.
 - If GET request fails, there will be an error message with a try again button.

 # Tests: